METHOD

 By MingShu · · Updated

-If you searched Wu Xing, wu xing, or Chinese five elements, this page is the naming-focused version: how Wood, Fire, Earth, Metal, and Water work as phases of energy (not chemical elements), and how they connect to BaZi and the characters in a Chinese name.
+If you searched Wu Xing, wu xing, or Chinese five elements, this page is the naming-focused version: how Wood, Fire, Earth, Metal, and Water work as phases of energy (not chemical elements), how to read a Wu Xing chart, and how they connect to the characters in a Chinese name.

 One of the most common mistranslations in Chinese philosophy is rendering WuXing (五行) as "Five Elements."
 In English, "element" suggests a material — like the periodic table's hydrogen and oxygen.
-But the Chinese character 行 (xíng) does not mean "element" — it means "movement" or "phase."
+But the Chinese character Xing (行) does not mean "element" — it means "movement" or "phase."
 First documented in the Book of Documents (尚书·洪范), one of the oldest Chinese classical texts dating to approximately 1000 BCE, WuXing is better understood as the Five Movements — five fundamental patterns of energy that describe how the universe transforms.
-As the Encyclopædia Britannica notes, wuxing has served as a cornerstone of Chinese cosmological thought for over two millennia, influencing medicine, music, governance, and — most relevant here — naming.
+For over two millennia, this framework has shaped Chinese medicine, music, governance, and — most relevant here — the way Chinese names are crafted to align a person with their elemental destiny.

 What Are the Five Movements?